 A third-degree burn, sometimes called a "full thickness" or "deep partial thickness" burn, causes damage to all layers of skin.
 A third-degree burn can also cause damage to internal organs.
 If the damage is severe enough, such a severe burn can result in death.
 The counter-intuitive truth about third-degree burns is that victims may not feel as much pain with a third-degree burn as a first or second-degree burn because the third-degree burn causes nerve damage.
 A third-degree burn is extremely serious.
 Never try to treat a third-degree burn at home.

 If you experience any of the following symptoms of a third-degree burn, call 911 immediately.

 - Raised and leather skin

 Complications From Burn Injuries

-If an √ caused the burn injury, the victim may be entitled to receive compensation for the injury through a personal injury claim.
+If an injury caused the burn injury, the victim may be entitled to receive compensation for the injury through a personal injury claim.
 Money will not undo the physical damage or erase the pain; however, a monetary award will help provide for the medical care needed to recover from a burn injury.
 It will also compensate the victim for other damages including lost wages, permanent disability, scarring, disfigurement, loss of earning capacity, mental anguish, and emotional suffering.

-If you have suffered a burn injury in an accident, contact the burn injury lawyers of Handler, Henning & Rosenberg LLC for a free consultation.
+If you have suffered a burn injury in an accident, contact the burn injury lawyers at Handler, Henning & Rosenberg LLC for a free consultation.
 We will fight for your right to a fair and just settlement for your injuries.